-When building your WBS, make sure that each unit is allocated to a specific place and does not appear in several branches at the same time.
+When creating your WBS, make sure that each unit is allocated to a specific place and does not appear in several branches at the same time.

 By avoiding overlaps, this rule will prevent confusion about the responsibilities of each team and reduce potential duplicate tasks and extra work.

-This rule will help you place tasks into your diagram and timeline: if a deliverable is very precise, it should not require any additional branches.
+This rule will help you place tasks into your diagram and timeline: if a deliverable is very precise, it should generally not require any additional branches.

 Finally, the best way to understand the project is according to results and not according to organizational or functional elements.

-In other words, we recommend that you define your various units according to deliverables and not according to the actions required to achieve them.
-This makes it easier to execute each task.
+In other words, we recommend that you define your various units according to deliverables, using nouns for tasks and not according to the actions required to achieve them.
+This makes it easier to understand and execute each task.

-All you need to build your Work Breakdown Structure is a simple sheet of paper, a whiteboard or even post-it notes.
-These type of tools are useful for collecting and writing down ideas from different participants and to define a list of tasks during brainstorming sessions to more effectively set up the scope of the project.
+All you need to build your Work Breakdown Structure is a simple sheet of paper, a whiteboard, or even post-it notes.
+These types of tools are useful for collecting and writing down ideas from different participants and to define a list of tasks during brainstorming sessions to more effectively set up the scope of the project.

-Nevertheless, for large-scale projects, or when teams are dispersed, it is more practical to use a software that allows you to create and especially enhance the visual quality of the WBS (one of the most important prerequisites for its effectiveness).
+Nevertheless, for large-scale projects, or when teams are dispersed, it is more practical to use software that allows you to create and especially enhance the visual quality of the WBS.

 Moreover, if there are any changes, it will be easier and faster to make modifications using this type of software.